ebraraktas/tflitec-rs/README.md

 # Examples

-The example below shows running inference on TensorFlow Lite model.
+The example below shows running inference on a TensorFlow Lite model.

 ```rust
 use tflitec::interpreter::{Interpreter, Options};